John Kirkpatrick (rugby league): Background

 John Kirkpatrick was born in Preston, Lancashire, England, he has Scottish ancestors, and eligible to play for Scotland due to the grandparent rule.

 Playing career

+Kirkpatrick joined St Helens from rugby union club Preston Grasshoppers in 1999.
+He initially played for the club on a part-time basis while studying for a university degree.

-John Kirkpatrick was called into the Scotland (RL) squad in 2006.
+Kirkpatrick was called into the Scotland (RL) squad in 2006.